 The Sun Valley Fliers club has designated instructor pilots who voluntarily provide flight instruction to beginner student pilots at no charge.
 Student pilots are required to belong to the Academy of Model Aeronautics, are required to have their own trainer-type model aircraft, engine, radio system, and field equipment and are highly encouraged to have a compatible “buddy box” along with their radio system to make their flight learning experience quicker, more enjoyable, and less costly.
 Student pilots are not allowed to fly their models without flight instructor assistance until after their instructor pilot has certified them as being capable of safely flying solo.

-Club meetings are held at the field on the first Saturday of the month at 10am.
+Club meetings are held at the field on the first Saturday of the month at 8am for the summer.